Software for Graphic Design

 I. Course Prefix/Number: CAB 281

 IV.
 Learning Objectives

-- Learn the transformation of visual concepts into camera-ready pages.
+- Demonstrate the transformation of visual concepts into camera-ready pages.

-- Gain insight and working knowledge of the basic components of electronic publishing.
+- Explain the functions of the basic components of electronic publishing.

-- Learn to choose the proper font (type face) to control how a piece looks to reinforce what it says.
+- Choose the proper font to control how a piece looks to reinforce what it says.

-- Understand and use typography as image, alone and with other elements.
+- Use typography as image, alone and with other elements.

-- Learn how the elements of design (letter-forms, columns, margin, etc.) are made into a cohesive whole through the use of visual hierarchy, typographic space and grid systems.
+- Describe how the elements of design (letter-forms, columns, margin, etc.) are made into a cohesive whole through the use of visual hierarchy, typographic space and grid systems.

-- Design graphics for various modes of output (i.e. slides, overhead transparencies, hard copy prints for handouts, reports and proposals).
+- Design graphics for various modes of output (i.e. slides, overhead transparencies, hard copy prints for handouts, reports, ads, package design, and proposals)

 V. Academic Integrity